Plunderswap/plunderswap-document/help/faq.md

 Please remember anyone can airdrop tokens to PlunderSwap users since every transaction is public on EVMX.
 Be sure to do your own research when it comes to non-official airdrops.
 To protect your funds, we recommend you don't use a smart contract you don't understand from a source you don't trust.

+## I keep getting error etaMask - RPC Error: Request of type 'wallet_requestPermissions' already pending for origin https://plunderswap.com/.

+If you see this error, its likely you haven'y approved plunderswap.com to your wallet.
+This can be resolved with the following steps;
+1) If you manually open the extension via MetaMask icon toolbar, and accept the request.
+2) If you are running multiple addons for Metamask (like Metamask flask) you might find they fight over the connection request.  have a look in all addons and approved the connection.

 ## Where can I view smart contracts?

 Learn how to find smart contracts on our [Finding Contracts page](https://docs.plunderswap.com/developers/smart-contracts).